HarlemSquirrel/eba-setup-scripts/README.md

 # EBA Setup Scripts
 A set of shell scripts to set up student Ubuntu Linux clients at EBA

 I developed these BASH scripts to improve the process of deploying Ubuntu Linux clients at my school.
+Some of these scripts pull from Dropbox.
+I plan to rework them to instead pull from this GitHub repo.

 # eba-setup
 This script sets up a fresh install of Edubuntu 12.04/14.04.
 The admin account is expected to be `eba`